luto65/swift-match3/README.md

 **Modifications**

 * The code is written to be generic and not apply just for cookies like in the tutorial.
 As such, the former "cookies" are now called "Tiles".
 The former "tiles" are now called "GridElement" and reside in a matrix called "grid".

-* Matrix is a new type defined in Utilities.
-It can contain nil
+* Matrix is a new type defined in Utilities.swift.
+It can contain nil.
+The tiles and grid tiles matrices make use of the new meaning of nil in Swift: at any given position within the tile/grid matrix there can be either "something" or ... "nothing", which makes things a lot more logical and easier to picture the level structure

-* To access the tiles: level!.tiles[x,y]: Tile
+* To access the tiles: level!.tiles[x,y]: Tile?
-* To access the grid: level!.grid[x,y]: GridElement
+* To access the grid: level!.grid[x,y]: GridElement?

 * The cookies layer has been renamed to boardLayer